 What to Do If a Veneer Falls Off

-If a veneer falls, it can feel unsettling, but it is not usually a cause for panic.
+If a veneer falls off, it can feel unsettling, but it should not cause panic.
 Taking the proper steps straight away helps protect your oral health and reduces the chance of further damage.
 Here’s what you can do:

 - Stay calm: